 5. Get Creative

 Having something tailored just for you is one of the most luxurious ways to wear clothing.
 It means your garment is not only fully unique, but fits you like a glove.

-While having bespoke clothing made somewhere ultra prestigious – such as on Saville Row in the UK or by a couture designer – will cost a fortune, there are ways of doing this that are far more frugal, but with wonderful results.
+Having bespoke clothing made somewhere ultra prestigious – such as on Saville Row in the UK or by a couture designer – will cost a fortune.
+But there are ways of doing this that are far more frugal, but with wonderful results.

 For example, you can buy something off the rack and take it to your local tailor to be better fitted towards your body.
-Or even better, you can take clothing you no longer wear from your closet, and take it either to a tailor or to a student at a local fashion design school and ask them to create something new from it, just for you.
+Or even better, you can take clothing you no longer wear from your closet, and take it away for a makeover.
+Cashmere Circle is but one company that takes sweaters that are stretched, holey or stained, and gives them new life, for example.
+Otherwise, you can take unused clothes to a tailor or a student at a local fashion design school and ask them to create something better from it.

 The sartorial possibilities for sustainable luxury on a budget are almost endless!
 An old pair of trousers could be transformed into a skirt; several old sweaters could be unravelled and re-knitted into one new ‘designer’ piece; old flared jeans could be taken in to a boot cut, to name just a few examples.

 And it’s not just clothing that can be customised to your needs: there are several natural beauty brands that are happy to formulate something perfectly tailored to your skincare needs, and they don’t even cost as much as most prestigious department store brands.